Tanzania - Kaskazi Safaris

 Season: year round

-Horses: The horses are mostly part thoroughbred or part Arab and local breeds.
-They average between about 14.2hh and 16hh and are generally of a fairly lively temperament although they are also sensible and relaxed, used to game and at home in the bush.
-All are forward going and responsive to ride making long riding hours on safari a real pleasure.
+Horses: Mostly thoroughbred or Arab cross and other crossbreeds, many of which are used for polo.
+They average between about 14.2hh and 16hh and are generally of a fairly lively temperament although they are also well mannered and sensible, used to game and at home in the bush.
+All are forward going and responsive, making long riding hours on safari a real pleasure.
 Grooms look after the horses and prepare them for rides.
-Saddles are either Australian stock saddles or English general purpose.
-Groups are a maximum of 10 guests.
+Saddles are either English general purpose or Australian stock saddles.
+Groups are usually a maximum of 10 guests, occasionally 12, with a guide and back up rider.

 Pace and experience required.
-To join a safari you must be a fairly experienced rider who is comfortable on a horse at all paces from a walk to fast canter in open country.
-You will be riding in a varied, open area where there is big game including elephant and lion.
-The going on these safaris is good and the pace is often fast, with long canters across open plains and riders encouraged to spread out.
-You are expected to cope, keep up and stop when required, so you need to be confident and fit.
+To join a safari you must be a fairly experienced rider who is comfortable on a well schooled horse at all paces from walk to fast canter in open country.
+Riding is in an open, unfenced and varied area where there is 'big' 9 (and potentially dangerous) game including elephant and lion.
+The going on safari is generally good and the pace is often fast, with long canters across open plains and riders encouraged to spread out.
+You are expected to cope, keep up, watch out for holes and stop when required, so you need to be confident and fit.
 If in doubt about ability please contact us.

-Accommodation on these safaris is for the most part in private tented camps set up ahead of you by staff, with the first night usually spent at a private lodge.
+Accommodation for the most part is in private tented camps set up ahead by staff, with the first night usually spent in a small hotel or private villa on the Kilimanjaro Wildlife Estate.
 Camp sites are carefully chosen for their different views and aspects.
-Spacious 5x5 meter tents are used with stretched beds and linen provided.
-Water on safari is limited but each tent has a canvas basin set up outside with hot water for washing provided morning and evening, and enough water available for a hot shower at night.
-In the evenings there is a mess tent for meals, with tables and chairs, though dinner may be eaten al fresco next to the camp fire; usually cushions are taken to sit on at lunch stops lunches.
+Spacious 5x5 meter tents are used with stretcher beds and all linen provided.
+Water on safari is limited but each tent has a canvas basin set up outside with hot water for washing provided morning and evening.
+Camps also have shared long drop loos and tradtional 'bucket & pulley' showers (usually one between two tents) and enough water for a hot shower at night.
+Meals are at a long table in the mess tent or 'al fresco' next to the camp fire.
+Lunches are often out in the bush when riding, with comfortable floor cushions provided for seating and siestas.

-Rates include - All riding, guiding, equipment and back up on safari, twin accommodation, all meals (dinner first day to breakfast last), drinks, return vehicle transfers on the first / last day to/from Arusha or Kilimanjaro
+Rates include - All riding, guiding, equipment and back up on safari, twin accommodation, all meals (dinner first day to breakfast last), drinks with meals, return vehicle transfers on the first / last day to/from Arusha or Kilimanjaro International airport (depending on ride), charter flights within safari itinerary (for Natron and Serengeti Safari), flying doctor membership, Wildlife Department and Wildlife Management area fees at current rates (government rates subject to change at any time).

-Rates exclude - International flights to Tanzania and taxes, personal travel / medical insurance (which you must have); visa fees and any tips you may wish to leave staff (as a guide, a tip of approx. USD15 - USD 25 per day is suggested).
+Rates exclude - International flights to Tanzania and taxes, personal travel / medical insurance (which you must have); visa fees and any tips you may wish to leave staff (as a guide, approx. USD25 - USD40 per day is suggested).

 Prices are quoted in US dollars.
 Payments to us can of course be made in pounds sterling if you wish and we can give you a sterling rate at the time of booking.